KeltonMVP/rules/docs/wiki-info/factions/ls-taxi.en.md

 - Color: ID 6
 - Number of vehicles: 30
 - Maximum speed: 145 KM/h
-- Available in DealerShip: No
+- Available in Dealership: No

 ### Cabbie